Global Investment Grade Strategy

 ABS: Uncovering Opportunities Beyond the (IG) Index

-Amid an ongoing search for yield and with a number of potential risks on the horizon, there may be benefits to exploring opportunities outside of traditional corporate and government bonds—such as certain parts of the asset-backed securities (ABS) universe.View
+Amid an ongoing search for yield, with several potential risks on the horizon, there may be benefits to exploring opportunities outside of traditional corporate and government bonds—such as parts of the ABS universe.View

 Investment Grade: Stable Fundamentals with Hints of Wear & Tear

 IG fundamentals held up relatively well in Q3, despite dampened sentiment and growing macro uncertainty.
 Spreads were unchanged, but may move wider before year-end.View